ketarre/information/README.md

 ## Bot Information Page

-**lyronix's bot** is a very new but fastly developing bot with many features such as a most realistic, managed global economy ever, multiplayer and pvb games, and much more!
+**lyronix's bot** is a very new but fastly developing bot with many features such as:

+- The most realistic, managed global economy on Discord
+- Multiplayer and PVB games (Player vs. Bot) ,
+- And much more updates to come!

 At it's current state, this bot has a basic virtual economy system with a very unique **real estate investment system**.
 With this system, you can invest your money into real estate to start earning a steady flow of income.
 This money can either be saved and cherished to reach the top of the leaderboard, reinvested into real estate, or spent on our upcoming features!

 This is just the start, expect rapid growth and updates to the bot!